reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 ### Ubuntu/Flat-Based Distributions

+There is a DEB-Package for 2.3 Beta which works well with Ubuntu.
+You can [download it here](https://github.com/reckel-jm/cantara/releases/download/v2.2.3beta/cantara-2.2.3beta.deb) and then open it with "Software Installation".

-I am going to release a flatpack package soon.
+In addition to that, I am going to release a flatpack package soon.
 Untill that, you can follow the [generic instructions](#generic-installation-of-binarys) below.

 ### Generic Installation of Binarys